apihive/redhex/README.md

 A Redis, Http/Https and Express API builder

 ### Installation
+--save will save redhex to your dependencies
 ```
 npm install redhex --save
 ```
 ### Manifest [config]
+this can be any filename that contains your configurations
 ```javascript
 {
   ssl:true, //dafault false